OtabekAz/qa5-project/_DOCS/user/homepage.md

 * The teaching principles and methods;
 * A progress monitor information by providing statistics of an individual student and a whole group studying progress.

-* “Group work synergy” contains a short description of page “Groups” https://app.pasv.us/group, without a link to this page and only showing representation picture of this section.
+* “Group work synergy” contains a short description of page “Groups” https://app.pasv.us/group, without a link to this page, and it only shows a representation picture of this section.

-* “Progress analysis” contains a short description of student progress chart situated at the page “Profile”.......... without a link to this page and only showing representation picture of this chart.
+* “Progress analysis” contains a short description of student progress chart situated at the page “Profile”, without a link to this page, and it only shows a representation picture of this chart.

-* “Quizzes” contains a short description of training tests that students must pass after completing a lesson, before commencing a new one.
-Description without a link to this page and only showing representation picture of training tests.
+* “Quizzes” contains a short description of training tests that students must pass after completing a lesson before commencing a new one.
+Description is without a link to this page, and it only shows a representation picture of training tests.

-* “Daily reports” contains a short description of page “Diary” https://app.pasv.us/diary without a link to this page and only showing representation picture of this section.
+* “Daily reports” contains a short description of page “Diary” https://app.pasv.us/diary, without a link to this page, and it only shows a representation picture of this section.

 * “Lectures” contains a short description of page “Diary” situated in section “Groups” https://app.pasv.us/group.
-Section “Groupes” contains different groups allocated by topic under study.
-For each group there a personal list of lectures.
-Description without a link to this page and only showing representation picture of this section.
+Section “Groups” contains different groups allocated by topic under study.
+For each group there is a personal list of lectures.
+Description is without a link to this page, and it only shows representation picture of this section.

-* “Real-time tracking progress” contains a short description of the progress of students comparing to other students of the group, the page is situated at  https://app.pasv.us/course/5c140b2b42f6ea23059cbe8f/report Description without a link to this page and only showing representation picture of this section.
+* “Real-time tracking progress” contains a short description of the progress of each student in comparison to other students of the group.
+The page is situated at https://app.pasv.us/course/5c140b2b42f6ea23059cbe8f/report.
+ Description is without a link to this page, and it only shows a representation picture of this section.

 **FOOTER**